pglevy/uswds-clean-install/README.md

 ## Check it out

-[Open pglevy/uswds-clean-install in Gitpod](https://gitpod.io/#https://github.com/pglevy/uswds-clean-install) to run the project.
+[Open uswds-clean-install in Gitpod](https://gitpod.io/#https://github.com/pglevy/uswds-clean-install) to run the project.
 You just won't be able to save your changes without copying to your own repo.

 ## Start your own